Thin-film bulk acoustic resonator: Basic structures

-Schematic pictures of the thin film resonators show only the basic principles of the potential structures.
-In reality some dielectric layers may be needed like for strengthening various parts of the structure.
-Additionally if needed – for simplifying the final filter layout in the application – resonator structures can be stacked e.g. built on top of each other like in some filter applications.
+Schematic pictures of thin film resonators show only the basic principles of the potential structures.
+In reality some dielectric layers may be needed for other functions, such as for strengthening various parts of the structure.
+Additionally if needed – for simplifying the final filter layout in the application – resonator structures can be stacked e.g. built on top of each other, as in certain filter applications.
 However this approach increases the complexity of manufacturing.

+Lateral exitation/transversal coupling of resonators is possible in both basic resonator structures SMR and free standing resonator structures in circuitries like filters.

-Some performance requirements like tuning of the resonance frequency may also require additional process steps like ion milling, which complicates the manufacturing process.
+Some performance requirements, such as tuning of the resonance frequency, may also require new materials, additional process steps, such as ion milling, which complicates the manufacturing process, and may have affect to system requirements like adding new functionality to produce tuning voltages.

-Newest directions to develop better performing FBARs is to utilize single crystal AlN instead of polycrystalline AlN and to place electrodes on the same side of the piezolayer.
+The newest approach for developing better performing FBARs is to utilize single crystal AlN instead of polycrystalline AlN, and to place electrodes on the same side of the piezolayer.

-Because realizing FBAR structures needs many precise steps simulation is actively used during the design phase to predict purity of resonance frequency and other performance.
-At early phase of the development basic finite element method (FEM) based modelling techniques used for crystals were also applied and modified for FBARs.
-Several new methods like a scanning laser interferometry were needed to visualise the functionality of the resonators and helping to improve the design (layout and cross-sectional structure of the resonator) to achieve purity of the resonance and wanted resonance modes.
+In order to realize FBAR structures, many precise simulation steps are required during the design phase in order to predict the purity of the resonance frequency and other performance characteristics.
+At an early phase of the development, basic finite element method (FEM) based modelling techniques that are used for crystals can also be applied and modified for FBARs.
+Several new methods, such as scanning laser interferometry, are needed to visualise the functionality of the resonators and for helping to improve the design (layout and cross-sectional structure of the resonator) so as to achieve purity of the resonance and the desired resonance modes.